natehershner/Leetcode/Neetcode_150/README.md

+# NeetCode 150
-This folder contains solutions to the Neetcode 150 grouped by the data structure/algorithm used.
+This folder contains solutions to the NeetCode 150 grouped by the data structure/algorithm used.